JoshCap20/CodeAuditWeb/README.md

 3. Click 'Send Request' to test the endpoint.

 ## Modularity and Customization
-The application is modular, allowing easy addition of new analysis strategies in the `measures` directory.
+The application is modular, allowing easy addition of new analysis strategies and additional language support in the `measures` directory.
 These are used to populate the options in the web interface.
 Configuration settings in config.py can be modified as per requirements.